MI2DataLab/survshap/README.md

 - `survLIME.py` is the SurvLIME method implementation

 ### Data
-- `data_generation.R` is code for synthetic censored data generation (for Experiments 1 and 2)
+- `data_generation.R` is the code for synthetic censored data generation (for Experiments 1 and 2)
 - `data` directory contains the datasets used in experiments

 ### Experiments